Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 Lifestyle & Job Satisfaction: The Non-Financial Trade-Offs

-• Physical Demands: General dentistry is notoriously hard on the back, neck, and eyes.
+• Physical Demands: General dentistry is can be physically demanding over time.
 Orthodontics is often less physically taxing.
-Oral surgery is intensely demanding, with long, unpredictable procedures.
+Oral surgery is highly demanding, with long, unpredictable procedures.

 • Stress & Emergency Care: General dentists manage a wide range of issues and patient anxieties.
 Oral surgeons are on-call for facial trauma in hospitals.
 Orthodontists typically have the most predictable, scheduled workflow with fewer emergencies.